 Any discussion with an executive needs to happen at two levels.
 First, you need to skip straight to the impact on the bottom line.
 What does this exercise in content marketing mean for sales, leads, and revenue?
 From there, you can back up to talk about secondary benefits such an increased engagement, brand awareness, and thought leadership in your space.
 Always start with the big impact, and then be prepared to back into the deeper discussion.
 With this in mind, it’s absolutely critical that you have a solid foundation in the economics of content marketing.

 The second component of content marketing that you must communicate is that it’s strategic.
 Many people outside the field don’t understand that there’s a whole craft to the process that ties topic selection, content placement, and promotion plans to broader business goals.
 Many of these decisions are driven by advanced metrics, statistics, and data.
 Discussing both the art and science of content marketing with your CEO and other top execs can help get them comfortable with the idea that this method of marketing is likely to yield a solid ROI.
-For some great resources on the strategy component of content marketing, see these articles:

 As with any conversation where you’re going to sell an idea, it’s important to understand your audience’s potential objections.
 Here’s a quick overview of some of the most common issues that I’ve encountered in my work with executives when we’re discussing content marketing:

 - The CEO doesn’t know what content marketing is.

 - They’re unaware of the potential value of content to sell products and services.

 - They don’t see the connection between content creation and their sales funnel.

 - They have outdated notions that the hard sell is the only way to drive conversions.

 - They’re not comfortable with indirect attributions of lead generation to revenue generation.